 Most people might think of sexual assault as happening to a person of the opposite sex, but it can happen to anyone, regardless of age, gender or sexual orientation.
 Indecent assault can happen between strangers or between people in a relationship.
 It can occur in same-sex relationships as well as heterosexual relationships.
 People can be indecently assaulted by anyone at any time.
 Responsibility for sexual assault always lies with the perpetrator.
 It is never the victim's fault.

 Sexual assault can occur without physical assault – it can include any act that is unwanted and of a sexual nature – anything that crosses the line of what you’ve consented to.
-Read more about where to draw the line.
+Read more about where to draw the line or visit legal services: sexual offences for information about the law in South Australia.

 What to do if you have experienced sexual assault?